A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Orientations on moduli stacks

 is the Hilbert scheme on a smooth quasi-projective Calabi-Yau 4-fold.
-The restriction of the isomorphism \eqref{serre iso even} to such fiber has a square root \cite{CGJ, Boj}\footnote{See \cite{CL2} for a discussion in other dimensions.}.
+The restriction of the isomorphism \eqref{serre iso even} to such fiber has a square root under some assumptions \cite{CGJ, CGJ2, JU}\footnote{See \cite{CL2} for a discussion in other dimensions.}.
 The argument in~\textit{loc}.~\textit{cit}.~is differential geometric in natural and uses gauge theoretic moduli spaces.
-Although it might be possible to adapt the argument to a family, in the present paper, we provide an explicit and canonical version useful for calculations, in the case when $X/\bbA^1$ is the total space of the relative canonical bundle of a simple degeneration of 3-folds.
-This is motivated by \cite{C}, \cite[\S 4.2]{CKM2}. \begin{theorem} Let $U\to \bbA^1$ be a simple degeneration of 3-folds, and the associated simple degeneration of 4-folds provided by Proposition \ref{prop on rel can dege}.
+Although it might be possible to adapt the argument to a family, here we provide a canonical orientation useful for calculations on \eqref{intro X to A1}.
+This is motivated by \cite{C}, \cite[\S 4.2]{CKM2}. \end{remark} \begin{theorem} Let $U\to \bbA^1$ be a simple degeneration of 3-folds, and the associated simple degeneration of 4-folds.
 Then $\Hilb(X/\bbA^1)/\calC$ has an orientation.
 Similarly, $\Hilb^{P_t}(X/\bbA^1)/\calC^{P_t}$ has an orientation. \end{theorem} \begin{proof} Let $M_{\mathrm{cpt}}(\calX/\calC)$ be the moduli stack of sheaves on $\calX$ with support proper over $ \calC$.
 Consider the forgetful map

 Let $\bar{f}:=f\times_{\id_{\calC}} \id_{\calX}$, and let

 be the natural projections.

 Let $\bbF$ be the universal sheaf on $M_{\mathrm{cpt}}(\calX/\calC)\times_{\calC} \calX$ and $\bbI=\left(\oO_{\Hilb(X/\bbA^1)\times_{\calC} \calX}\to \bar{f}^*\bbF\right)$ be the universal pair.
 Then we have the following natural isomorphism